-6.4 Shortest Job First (SJF)
+5.4 Shortest Job First (SJF)

-Shortest Job First (SJF) is a scheduling policy that selects the waiting process with the smallest execution time to execute next.
-Shortest job first is advantageous because it minimizes the average wait time.
+Shortest Job First (SJF) is a scheduling policy that selects the waiting process with the smallest (expected) amount of work (CPU time) to execute next.
+Once a job is selected it is run non-preemptively.
+Shortest job first is advantageous because it provably minimizes the average wait time.
 However, it is generally not possible to know exactly how much CPU time a job has remaining so it must be estimated.
 SJF scheduling is rarely used except in specialized environments where accurate estimations of the runtime of all processes are possible.
 This scheduler also has the potential for process starvation for processes which will require a long time to complete if short processes are continually added.
 A variant of this scheduler is Shortest Remaining Time First (SRTF) which is for jobs which may perform I/O. The SRTF scheduler brings task back to the run queue based on the estimated time remaining to run after an I/O activity.
+SRTF also picks the shortest job (like SJF), but it runs it for a quantum (time slice), then does a context switch to the next shortest remaining time job.
+This means that SRTF is unlike SJF in that it is a preemptive scheduler.

 Advantage: Minimizes average waiting time.
-Works for preemptive and non-preemptive schedulers Disadvantage: Cannot know how much time a job has remaining.
+Works for preemptive and non-preemptive schedulers.
+Gives priority to I/O bound jobs over CPU bound jobs.

+Disadvantage: Cannot know how much time a job has remaining.
 Long running jobs can be starved for CPU.

-6.5 Multilevel Feedback Queues (MLFQ)
+5.5 Multilevel Feedback Queues (MLFQ)

 The Multilevel feedback queue scheduling algorithm is what is used in Linux and Unix systems.
 The MLFQ algorithm tries to pick jobs to run based on their observed behavior.
-It does this by analyzing whether a job runs for its full time slice or if it relinquishes the CPU early to do I/O. This allows the scheduler to determine if a job is I/O bound or CPU bound so that they can be treated differently.
+It does this by analysing whether a job runs for its full time slice or if it relinquishes the CPU early to do I/O. This allows the scheduler to determine if a job is I/O bound or CPU bound so that they can be treated differently.
 This allows the scheduler to approximate the behavior of a SJF scheduler without requiring perfect information about job completion times.
 While over long periods of time a job may change from I/O to CPU bound and back, over a short period it will tend to behave in one manner or the other.